Child & Teen Anxiety Therapy in Calgary

 Preschoolers (Ages 3–5)

 We use routines, play therapy, and attachment-based strategies to reduce clinginess, separation anxiety, and bedtime fears.
-Parents are supported with tools to reduce over-accommodation and increase felt safety.
+Parents receive guidance on reducing over-accommodation and building secure routines.

 School-Age Children (Ages 6–12)

-Kids learn to name anxious thoughts, use coping tools, and address common struggles like test anxiety, phobias, and perfectionism.
-CBT and play-based strategies help build flexible thinking and brave behavior.
+Children learn to name anxious thoughts, use coping tools, and tackle test anxiety, phobias, and perfectionism.
+Therapy blends CBT, play, and creative approaches to build flexible thinking and resilience.

 Frequently Asked Questions